-Smooth flat and layered, black rock in a creek bed of other rocks light colored lumpy rock made of small tube shapes
+Smooth flat and layered, black rock in a creek bed of other rocks

 Figure 2.
-Black shale in Whtstone Creek
+Black shale in Whtstone Creek light colored lumpy rock made of small tube shapes

 Figure 3.
-Calcareous tufa with plant fragments from the Holocene of Ohio, USA (6.7 cm)across at its widest).
-Calcareous tufa is a scarce, calcitic, crystalline-t extured, chemical sedimentary rock.
+Calcareous tufa with plant fragments from the Holocene of Ohio, USA (6.7 cm across at its widest).
+Calcareous tufa is a scarce, calcitic, crystalline-t extured. chemical sedimentary rock.
 It principally forms around cold springs having water relatively rich in dissolved calcium carbonate.
-Calcareous tufa is often characterize d as a lightweight, porous, friable precursor to travertine (another calcitic, chemical sedimentary rock).Here's a light brown-color ed calcareous tufa sample with plant fragments a yellow-orange colored rock with a smoother many of the cylindrical structures visible here are calcite around plant Ohio, stems, axes, or roots. -James St. John texture ne is the second-most common sedimentary rock on Earth.
-It is composed of sand-sized grains, which are hetween 2 millimeter and 1/16 of a millimeter in size each.

-Figure 4.
-Sandstone from the tubes formed Paleozoic of USA.Sandsto dominated by quartz grains, but feldspar sand arains and lithic sand grains (= sand-sized rock fragments) are often present as well.- James St. John a yellow and borwn rock made up of many pieces a number 1 sticker is on the top a light colored rock with a viable fossil on its surface
+Calcareous tufa is often characterize d as a lightweight, porous, friable precursor to travertine (another calcitic, chemical sedimentary rock).Here's a light brown-color ed calcareous tufa sample with plant fragments - a yellow-orange colored rock with a smoother many of the texture cylindrical Figure 4. structures Sandstone visible here from the are calcite tubes formed Paleozoic of around plant Ohio, USA.Sandsto stems, axes, ne is the or roots. - second-most James St. common John sedimentary rock on Earth.
+It is composed of sand-sized grains, which are between 2 millimeter and 1/16 of a millimeter in size each.
+Most sandstones are dominated by quartz grains, but feldspar sand arains and lithic sand grains (= sand-sized rock fragments) are often present as well.- James St. John a yellow and borwn rock made up of many pieces a number 1 sticker is on the top